 Latin anima, breath, soul

-details of further embryonic development differ widely from phylum to phylum but are fairly constant within each phylum.
+The details of further embryonic development differ widely from phylum to phylum but are fairly constant within each phylum.
 Such developmental details provide very important criteria for determining relationships between the phyla.
 In many phyla, developmental details are known for very few species; in some, not for any.
 In all cases they cannot be summarized in a few words.
-For this reason, concise and precise definitions of the phyla cannot always be given here; our descriptions are rather more informal.

 Although multicellularity is found in all the kingdoms, it has developed most impressively in the animals—their cells are joined by complex junctions into tissues.
 Such elaborate joints—desmosomes, gap junctions, and septate junctions, for example—ensure and control communication and the flow of materials between cells.
 These junctions—and there are more kinds than those listed here—can be seen with an electron microscope.
 Indeed, the study of cells in tissues, and of tissues in organs, is a science in itself—histology.

 The animals are the most diverse in form of all the kingdoms.
 The smallest are microscopic—smaller than many protoctists—and the largest today are whales, sea mammals in our own class (Mammalia) and phylum (Chordata).
 The members of most phyla are found in shallow waters.
-Truly land-dwelling forms are found only in two phyla, Arthropoda and Chordata.
+Truly land-dwelling forms are found only in three phyla, Arthropoda, Mollusca, and Chordata.
 Several phyla contain species that live on land in the soil (for example, earthworms), but these require constant moisture and have not really freed themselves from an aqueous environment throughout their life cycle.
 In fact, most animal phyla are aquatic worms of one kind or another.
 Most species of animals are extinct—these form the subject of another science, paleontology.
-Only living forms have been included in this book.

 Of all organisms on Earth, only the animals have succeeded in actively invading the atmosphere.
 Whereas one can find representatives of all five kingdoms that spend significant fractions of their life cycle in the atmosphere (for example, spores of bacteria, fungi, and plants), none in any kingdom spend their entire life cycle in the atmosphere, and only animals fly.
 Active locomotion of animals through the air has been independently achieved several but not many times, and only in two phyla: Arthropoda, class Insecta, and Chordata, classes Aves (birds), Mammalia (bats and Homo sapiens only), and Reptilia (several extinct flying dinosaurs).